exercism/java/CONTRIBUTING.md

 ## Checking exercises are implemented and submit new issues

-There is [a script which allows you to submit new issues](https://github.com/exercism/java/blob/master/scripts/create_issues_new_exercise.sh) to this repo with generic title, description and labels if am unimplemented exercise is detected.
+There is [a script](https://github.com/exercism/java/blob/master/scripts/create_issues_new_exercise.sh) which allows you to easily check if there are any exercism exercises which haven't been implemented in the Java track, and create issues for those exercises if there are any.

 Before you may submit a new issue, the script
   1. Checks whether the exercise exists in the Java track (compared to exercism/problem-specifications)